esccode/esccode.github.io/_posts/2023-01-26-Interviews.md

 ## Why should we hire you?

 ## Why do you want to work here?

+Tips

+- Make it about them first.
+- Show you've done your research.
+- Use this as a key opportunity to outshine the competition.
+- Speak from the heart.

+Sample answer
+I understand that you're looking for a leader who can implement and scale your data analytics platform.
+Over the course of my career, I have implemented data analytics for 3 companies.
+Each had its own unique challenges and required me to learn, grow, and expand my skill set.
+I'm energized by new and complex challenges, and have the background, experience, and successful track record required to implement this system within your organization.
+The space in which your company operates is also of personal interest to me and I would love to contribute to it and help the company grow.
+When I started at my current company, I had a team of 4 people which I scaled to 28 people.
+I led the team in designing and building a big data platform for this big global company.
+Ultimately and building the user base from 100 to 1,200.
+I'm looking forward to th next chapter and challenge, and believe I can bring real value to this organization.
+Why this answer worked well: The answer detailed experience in helping growing organizations scale.
+It was clear that the candidate had personal interest in the company.

 ## Tell me about a time you showed leadership?